ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

 She has to go to the same landing page as above and connect her wallet, instead of hitting "Join".
 When connecting, she can choose a second account.
 The page will automatically detect that it must request a signature for this account, and will open the wallet.
-After signign it will submit to the server
+After signing it will submit to the server

 ## Multitenancy